TVM Matrix Multiplication Optimization - Step 2: Tiling + Loop Reordering

 - When loops are split with tile size

-t, the data processed at once becomes smaller (N x N->t × t), so it can fit in cache. - Transforming the iteration space in this way is called Affine Transform.
+t, the data processed at once becomes smaller (N x N→t × t), so it can fit in cache. - Transforming the iteration space in this way is called an affine transform.

 Loop Reordering - Maximizing Data Reuse

-By changing the loop order along with Tiling, we can maximize reuse in registers.
+By changing the loop order together with tiling, we can maximize reuse in registers.

 Core Principle: